 In early May, the FYRE Opportunities form opens for faculty to submit project descriptions.
 By early June, Undergraduate Research & Fellowships staff post project descriptions to the FYRE Opportunities Directory.

-In June & July, the Office of Undergraduate Research & Fellowships and TRIO/SSS promote FYRE Opportunities to incoming freshmen through New Student Enrollment, Husker Hub, Summer Bridge, etc.
+From June to mid-July, the Office of Undergraduate Research & Fellowships and TRIO/SSS promote FYRE Opportunities to incoming freshmen through New Student Enrollment, Husker Hub, Summer Bridge, etc.

-In early August, faculty will review applications and return a shortlist to the Office of Undergraduate Research & Fellowships, who will make the final placements.
+In late July, faculty will review applications and return a shortlist to the Office of Undergraduate Research & Fellowships, who will make the final placements.
 Every effort will be made to make a connection that works for both the faculty mentor and the FYRE student.

 In early September (typically the first business day after Labor Day holiday), FYRE work experiences begin.